serverlesspub/serverless.pub/src/_posts/2019-01-13-deploy-frontend-to-s3-and-sar.md

     CacheControlMaxAge: 600
 ```

-Add an S3 Bucket Resource in the template, you can call it `TargetBucket`
+The last thing to add is an S3 Bucket Resource in the template, where we want to deploy our frontend code.
+You can call it `TargetBucket`.

 ```yml
 TargetBucket: